U-C-S/The-Boct/README.md

 # The BOcT
 A Javascript Web Bot;

-<a href="https://the-ucs-variable.github.io/The-BOcT/">Check out the Progress here</a>
+Check out the Progress <a href="https://the-ucs-variable.github.io/The-BOcT/">here</a>
 .

 .